 Applying a foil on the bottom will interrupt airflow in the air fryer.
 Instead, put a slice of bread or water.
-This will preserve all the grease, especially when cooking frozen burgers.
+This way helps when you need to reheat some of your burgers.
+It also preserves all the grease.

 Step 3: Place The Foil Inside The Basket

 Always put the aluminum foil inside the basket.
 Never cover the whole basket with foil.
 Otherwise, you will cover all the holes in the basket and disrupt the airflow.